Ebrahim Mirzapour: Esteghlal Ahvaz & Steel Azin

 He was seriously injured after only four appearances for Esteghlal Ahvaz, an injury that kept him out of play for fourteen months.
 He made his first appearance for his new club Steel Azin in a Hazfi Cup match against Shirin Faraz in November 2007.

 Saipa

 Then, for the 2008–09 season he joined Saipa.
 He started the season with being a regular player but he could not keep this and only played in 16 matches.
 He mentioned that he wants to stay with Saipa.
 He second season was more successful where he was able to play more matches and was even called up to Team Melli.

 Retirement

 He joined Paykan in the summer of 2010 but after the club's relegation to the Azadegan League, he left the club and joined Shahrdari Tabriz for the next season but had a serious injury towards the end of the season and did not finish the season.
 He joined the first division team Sang Ahan for the next season and played 16 matches.
-Mirazpour retired from professional football in 2013.
+Mirzapour retired from professional football in 2013.